jacksund/simmate/docs/full_guides/apps/creating_custom_apps.md

 from .flow_def import MyExample__Workflow__TestDEF
 ```

+!!! tip
+    Read more about custom tables in our [Workflow guides](/full_guides/workflows/creating_basic_workflows.md)

 ## Adding Web UI (urls/views)

-Normally in Django, you need to add `include('example_app.urls')` and define what url endpoints this will map to.
-Simmate automatically handles this when you build `urls.py` and `views.py` files.
+Build your `urls.py`, `views.py`, and `templates/*.html` files following [official Django docs](https://docs.djangoproject.com/en/5.2/).
 Everything in your `urls.py` will be mapped to a namespace matching your app's name.

 For example, if you app was called `example_app` and this was your `urls.py`: